deepakjois/website/source/About The Site.md

 [s3]:http://aws.amazon.com/s3/
 [route53]:http://aw.amazon.com/route53/

 I went through a bit of pain to get [Cool URIs][cool-uris] to work properly.
-The tools available out do not deal well with text files that do not have an extension.
+The tools available out there do not deal well with text files that do not have an extension.
 Hakyll’s default web server (invoked using `hakyll watch`) does not recognise the Content-type of pages with no extensions, so I [wrote my own][serve.go].
 I also wrote my own [uploader][upload.go], because [s3cmd][] was not sniffing MIME-types correctly.
 Both the web server and uploader were written in [Go.][go]

 [cool-uris]:http://www.w3.org/Provider/Style/URI.html
 [go]:http://golang.org/